oroinc/documentation/commerce/user_guide/pricing/index.rst

 * Schedule temporary or permanent price changes.
 * Override the automatically assigned price with the manually adjusted value.

-Below you can find the complete reference of topics that provide a 360 degree view of price management in OroCommerce.
+Below you can find the complete reference of topics that provide a 360-degree view of price management in OroCommerce.

 * :ref:`Understanding Pricing in OroCommerce <user-guide--pricing--overview>` --- provides the overview of price-related definitions in OroCommerce, such as: